QuinnNC/ps05-markdown-basic-plots/README.md

 ## Finally

-tell us how many hours did you spend on this PS.
+Tell us how many hours did you spend on this PS.